rcp1/rapidchange_atc/README.md

 # rapidchange_atc

-[RapidChange](https://rapidchangeatc.com/) automatic tool change plugin for grblHal.
+[RapidChange](https://rapidchangeatc.com/) automatic tool change plugin for [grblHal](https://www.grbl.org/what-is-grblhal) based on the [RapidChange FluidNC version](https://github.com/greilick-industries/FluidNC-RapidChangeATC).

+This plugin is not associated with Greilick Industries LLC.

 > :warning: **Usage at your own risk, was only roughly tested on my machine**